 Supported Vehicle Makes

 For diagnostics like reading and clearing codes or checking I/M readiness, the Foxwell NT624E will work with any vehicle that supports OBD2.
 That includes the majority of cars, light trucks, SUVs, and even hybrid vehicles made after 1996.

 Compatibility varies more when it comes to multi-system diagnosis and special functions.
-With the Foxwell NT624E, you’ll get all-system diagnosis for 58 manufacturers, with special functions for 42.
-The compatibility of the Foxwell NT624 Elite is similar, with all-system diagnosis for vehicles from 56 brands.
+With the Foxwell NT624E, you’ll get an all-system diagnosis for 58 manufacturers, with special functions for 42.
+The compatibility of the Foxwell NT624 Elite is similar, with an all-system diagnosis for vehicles from 56 brands.